-When a student has low attendance, poor grades, or disruptive behavior, there is rarely one thing driving the student’s challenges.
-That’s why Communities In Schools of Chicago surrounds students with a community of support, and an array of resources, to empower them to stay in school and achieve in life.
+The path to graduation is a journey, and sometimes even the most tenacious student can be diverted from that path early on.
+That’s why Communities In Schools of Chicago surrounds K-12 students with a community of support to empower them to stay in school and achieve in life.

-Student Supports Managers collaborate with teachers and other school staff, and they are responsible for liaising with the school as well.
+Student Supports Managers collaborate with teachers and other school staff as well.
 They connect the entire student body to CIS of Chicago’s network of community partners, based on the school’s needs.
-Services provided by these partners come at no cost to the students or the school and focus on four key areas: arts enrichment, behavioral and mental health, college and career readiness, and physical health and wellness; and parent and family engagement.
+Services provided by these partners come at no cost to the students or the school and focus on six key areas: academic support; arts and culture; college and career readiness; counseling and supportive guidance; health and wellness; and parent and family engagement.

-Of the more than 3,000 students we have supported in this way between 2009 and 2020, the following results occurred (within the year that our team worked with those students):
+Of the more than 5,400 students we have supported in this way since 2009, the following results occurred (within the year that our team worked with those students):